-The ISC and InTEM estimates of Australian carbon tetrachloride emissions have been published in the peer-reviewed literature and used to identify possible 'missing' carbon tetrachloride sources on a global scale (Fraser et al. 2014b).
-These findings have been incorporated into the Scientific Assessment of Ozone Depletion: 2014 and 2018 (Carpenter & Reimann 2014; Engel & Rigby 2018) and the recent SPARC Report on the Mystery of Carbon Tetrachloride (Liang et al. 2016).
+The ISC and InTEM estimates of Australian carbon tetrachloride emissions were published in peer-reviewed literature and used to identify possible 'missing' carbon tetrachloride sources on a global scale (Fraser et al. 2014b).
+These findings have been incorporated into the Scientific Assessment of Ozone Depletion: 2014 and 2018 (Carpenter & Reimann 2014; Engel & Rigby 2018) and the SPARC Report on the Mystery of Carbon Tetrachloride (Liang et al. 2016).

-Australian methyl chloroform emissions declined from about 3,500 tonnes in 1995 to 100 tonnes in 2004.
-Methyl chloroform emissions then stabilised at about 100 tonnes until 2012.
-In 2013-2018 Australian methyl chloroform emissions averaged about 116 tonnes per year, 4-9% of global emissions (1,300-3,200 tonnes).
-In 2018 Australian methyl chloroform emissions were estimated at 109 tonnes.
+Australian methyl chloroform emissions declined from about 3,500 tonnes in 1995 to below 100 tonnes in 2004.
+From 2004 to 2019 methyl chloroform emissions averaged around 106 tonnes per year.
+In 2019 Australian methyl chloroform emissions were estimated at 92 tonnes, 5% of global emissions (1900 tonnes).

-Long-term, global carbon tetrachloride emissions have declined slowly from a peak of around 120 k tonnes/yr in the late 1970s, declining to 50 k tonnes/yr by 2005, a long-term decline of about 3%/yr.
-Since 2005 global carbon tetrachloride emissions have fluctuated between increases and decreases but overall have declined steadily by about 1-2 k tonne per year (1.2%/yr) until 2018 when emissions were estimated at 43 k tonnes/yr.
-The decline in global carbon tetrachloride emissions is not as rapid as anticipated under the Montreal Protocol (Montzka & Reimann 2011; Carpenter & Reimann 2014; Lunt et al. 2018).
-A partial explanation may be that global emissions of carbon tetrachloride from landfills and chlor-alkali plants may be significant, and not yet accounted for, in global budgets (Fraser et al. 2014; Hu et al. 2016, Liang et al. 2016).
+Long-term, global carbon tetrachloride emissions have declined slowly from a peak of around 120 k tonnes/yr in the late 1970s, declining to 50 k tonnes/yr by 1998, a long-term decline of about 4%/yr.
+Since 1998 global carbon tetrachloride emissions have fluctuated between increases and decreases but overall have declined steadily by about 0.5 k tonne per year (1.3%/yr) until 2019 when emissions were estimated at 38 k tonnes/yr.
+The decline in global carbon tetrachloride emissions is not as rapid as anticipated under the Montreal Protocol (Lunt et al. 2018).
+One explanation might be that global emissions of carbon tetrachloride from landfills and chlor-alkali plants may not be accounted for in global budgets (Fraser et al. 2014; Hu et al. 2016, Liang et al. 2016).

 Global methyl chloroform emissions peaked in 1990 at 669 k tonnes.
-Emissions have declined almost every year since and are estimated at 1.9 k tonnes in 2018.
-Over the past 5 years (2014-2018) global emissions have averaged 2.1 k tonnes/yr.
+Emissions have declined almost every year since and are estimated at 1.9 k tonnes in 2019.
+Over the past 9 years (2011-2019) global emissions have averaged 2 k tonnes/yr.
 The long-term decline in methyl chloroform emissions is in excess of 20%/yr, which is expected for an ODS with low (~zero) emissions and an atmospheric lifetime of about 5 years.